ozten/cream/README.md

   * cancel_callback - invoked if user cancels when entering payment info

 Reciept object: The second input to the callback is a reciept.
-It has the following properties:
+Example:

     {
       transaction_id: '32lkj432kj42l4j',